 A listing of courses offered in a given semester.
-Your schedule reflects each course you registered for.
+Your schedule reflects each course you are registered for.

 Courses in biology, chemistry, environmental science, and physical science.

 Periods of academic instruction into which an academic year is divided.
-MxCC has fall and spring semesters, a winter session and two summer sessions.
+MxCC has fall and spring semesters, a winter session and summer sessions.

 The number of instructional hours spent in class per week; e.g., 3 semester hours = 3 hours of class time spent in class per week for the whole semester.